-2020 Toyota Supra Takes To The Airwaves In 3 New TV Commercials
+2020 Toyota Supra Takes To The Airwaves In 3 New Video Spots

 “The return of the Toyota Supra has been a long time coming, and it’s well worth the wait,” said Ed Laukes, group vice president of Toyota marketing in North America.
 “The new campaign highlights the thrill of getting to know the 2020 GR Supra and a rediscovered appreciation for the simple joy of driving.”

-Toyota Supra Launch Edition models are now arriving at dealerships, with a starting price of $55,250.
+Toyota Supra Launch Edition models are arriving at dealerships later this month, with a starting price of $55,250.
 Exercising some patience will see standard models arriving later this year with a base price $49,990.

 Getting To Know The All-New 2020 Toyota GR Supra